 Defense Health Agency 7700 Arlington Blvd., Ste.
-5701 Falls Church, VA 22042

-Office: (703) 681-5990 Fax: (703) 681-0628
+5701 Falls Church, VA 22042 Office: (703) 681-5990 Fax: (703) 681-0628 E-mail: dha.ncr.prog-integ.list.pi-list@mail.mil

-Immunizations
+11.6.
+Immunizations.

-The Defense Health Agency's Immunization Healthcare Branch (IHB) serves as the office of primary responsibility for information related to DoD vaccination programs, including information on diseases and their related vaccines; vaccine science; guidelines from the Advisory Committee on Immunization Practices; an immunization clinic finder; service messages and policies; related forms and guidance on reporting health problems that may be related to a vaccine through the Vaccine Adverse Events Reporting System.
+The Defense Health Agency's Immunization Healthcare Division (IHD) serves as the office of primary responsibility for information related to DoD vaccination programs, including information on diseases and their related vaccines; vaccine science; guidelines from the Advisory Committee on Immunization Practices; an immunization clinic finder; service messages and policies; related forms and guidance on reporting health problems that may be related to a vaccine through the Vaccine Adverse Events Reporting System.

-Public inquiries may be addressed to the IHB by phone at (877) GET-VACC [438-8222] or by email at DODVaccines@mail.mil.
+Public inquiries may be addressed to the IHD by phone at (877) GET-VACC [438-8222] or by email at dha.dodvaccines@health.mil.